IntotheLine/MYSQL-Database-Course/README.md

 # MYSQL-Database-Course
-Python Course for Database MYSQL skillsoft
+Python Course for Database MYSQL on skillsoft